ryatsuga/popquiz/README.md

 # POP Quiz Project

-Quiz App builded with Flutter for be submited tto Checkmob's test.
+Quiz App builded with Flutter for be submited to Checkmob's test.

 ## Getting Started